 Consistency is Important

 Underlying the anxious attachment style is inconsistent caregiving.
 Infants who don’t know when or if their needs will be met, become preoccupied where about of their caregivers in a desperate effort to assure they will be avail when a need strikes.
 This focuses all the infants’ attention on the caregiver rather than play and exploration.
 The baby’s developmental needs take a backseat to the more concrete needs of survival.
-Being constantly available to your partner will calm their anxiety as they begin to allow trust to develop.
+Being constantly available to your partner will calm their anxiety as they begin to allow the trust to develop.

 Telling your partner how you feel adds to the development of trust and intimacy.
 Tell them how you feel about them frequently and proactively.
 Make the effort to find out what makes your partner feel cared about and communicate with them in their style.
 Words of affirmation, gifts, quality time, physical touch, and acts of service are the five love languages covered in the book by the same name.
 The Five Love Languages By Gary Chapmen is full of insight and a great read.